Thunder-KoNUBench: A Corpus-Aligned Benchmark for Korean Negation Understanding: Korean Negation

+To begin the analysis, we segment all sentences in the corpus using \texttt{split\_sentences} function in the \texttt{KSS} library.
+We then randomly sample 30,000 sentences using a fixed random seed 2025.
+Upon inspection, we find that some sentences are excessively long to be treated as single sentences, so we remove sentences longer than 400 characters, resulting in a total of 29,476 sentences.
+Next, we apply a rule-based method to identify sentences containing negation.
 Then, the authors manually verify the candidates to ensure they accurately represent genuine instances of negation.

 Through this verification process, we identify 3,160 negative sentences, indicating that approximately 10.7\% of the Korean corpus consists of negative sentences.
 Furthermore, we examine the statistical distribution of these negations.
 Table~\ref{tab:corpus1} presents the distribution of each type of negation in the corpus, along with the types of sentences in which each negation expression appears.
 For a detailed linguistic description of Korean sentence structure, please see Appendix~\ref{app:korean_sentence}.